 Is It Safe to Drink Ginger Tea During Pregnancy?

+Is ginger tea good for pregnancy?
 Drinking ginger tea in moderation can be beneficial for pregnant women, especially during the first trimester, as it acts as a natural remedy for morning sickness.
 But pregnant women should not consume more than 1gm of ginger per day during pregnancy.
 In general, it is recommended that a woman should not exceed 1.2gm of ginger intake per day.
-In extremely rare cases, some pregnant women may become allergic to ginger during pregnancy and it may result in side effects.
+In extremely rare cases, some pregnant women may become allergic to ginger tea during pregnancy first trimester and it may result in side effects.

 Benefits of Ginger Tea for Pregnant Women